Printing and the Mind of Man

-The catalogue, (which might be considered the pre-first edition of PMM) was printed by Oxford University Press, edited by John Carter, Stanley Morison, Percy H. Muir and others and entitled: Catalogue of a display of printing mechanisms and printed materials arranged to illustrate the history of Western civilization and the means of the multiplication of literary texts since the 15th century, organised in connection with the eleventh International Printing Machinery and Allied Trades Exhibition, under the title Printing and the Mind of Man, assembled at the British Museum and at Earls Court, London, 16–27 July 1963.
+The exhibition catalogue, which was printed by Oxford University Press ("[London]: F.W.
+Bridges; obtainable from the British Museum"), edited by John Carter, Stanley Morison, Percy H. Muir and others, and titled: Catalogue of a display of printing mechanisms and printed materials arranged to illustrate the history of Western civilization and the means of the multiplication of literary texts since the 15th century, organised in connection with the eleventh International Printing Machinery and Allied Trades Exhibition, under the title Printing and the Mind of Man, assembled at the British Museum and at Earls Court, London, 16–27 July 1963, might be considered the pre-first edition of PMM.

+"Exhibiting the Printed Book" by David McKitterick examined the 1963 PMM exhibition as a case study in how exhibitions shape bibliographical narratives.

+PMM as book

 A book-length edition, revised and enlarged, was printed at Cambridge University Press and published in 1967 by Cassell in London and Holt, Rinehart & Winston in New York.
-This first book edition was entitled Printing and the Mind of Man, a descriptive catalogue illustrating the impact of print on the evolution of Western civilization during five centuries.
-It was edited by John Carter and Percy H. Muir and expanded upon the theme of the impact of printing on human thought.
+This first book edition was entitled 'Printing and the Mind of Man: A Descriptive Catalogue Illustrating the Impact of Print on the Evolution of Western Civilization During Five Centuries.
+It was edited by John Carter and Percy Muir and expanded upon the theme of the impact of printing on human thought.
+It was published in Germany in 1968 and in Japan in 1977.

 A second revised edition was published in 1983 by Karl Pressler in Munich (ISBN 3-9800047-3-2).

+The Winter, 2023 issue of The Book Collector provides a sixty-year retrospective.
+It includes a review of correspondence between Muir and Carter by James Fleming.